s-ted/liPGN/README.md

   -s, --store <store>        plocal:db                   The store to use for keeping the data (use 'memory:tmp' for a transient run)
-  -c, --color <color>                                    Handle games for the given color (white/black) -S, --no-sync                                          Don't sync the games with the server -u, --username <username>                              The username for whom to retrieve the games -o, --output <file>                                    The file to output, use '-' for stdout.
+  -c, --color <color>                                    Handle games for the given color (white/black) -S, --no-sync                                          Don't sync the games with the server -t, --with-times                                       Decorate the PGN with the move times -u, --username <username>                              The username for whom to retrieve the games -o, --output <file>                                    The file to output, use '-' for stdout.
 By default, output to '<username>.pgn'
+      --template-pgn <file>                              A file to use for templating the PGN (markdown format).
+      --template-move-pair <file>                        A file to use for templating a move pair (markdown format).
   -h, --help                                             Print this help
 ```